15 Things to Do in Orange and Surrounds

 Mount Panorama

-Halfway through the race track is a viewing platform and boardwalk where you can park your car and take in the area’s scenic views.
+Halfway through the race track, there is a viewing platform and boardwalk where you can park your car and enjoy the area’s scenic views.

-Mount Panorama is located only a short distance from the Bathurst town centre and a 50 minutes drive from Orange.
+Mount Panorama is located only a short distance from the Bathurst town centre and a 50-minute drive from Orange.

 About Orange NSW